thanos-io/thanos/docs/components/sidecar.md

 ```

-## S3 configuration

-Thanos uses minio client to upload prometheus data into s3.

-To configure S3 you need to set these s3 flags:
-- --s3.endpoint
-- --s3.bucket
-- --s3.access-key

-and set `S3_SECRET_KEY` environment variable with AWS secret key.

-Instead of using flags you can pass all the configuration via environment flags:
-- `S3_BUCKET`
-- `S3_ENDPOINT`
-- `S3_ACCESS_KEY`
-- `S3_SECRET_KEY`
-- `S3_INSECURE`
-- `S3_SIGNATURE_VERSION2`

-AWS region to endpoint mapping can be found in this [link](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)

-If you are getting access denied errors try running with `aws `

 ## Reloader Configuration

-Thanos can watch changes in prometheus configuration and refresh Prometheus configuration if `--web.enable-lifecycle` enabled.
+Thanos can watch changes in Prometheus configuration and refresh Prometheus configuration if `--web.enable-lifecycle` enabled.

 You can configure watching for changes in directory via `--reloader.rule-dir=DIR_NAME` flag.